isabel8899/Internet.of.Things/FinalAssignment.md

 ![afbeelding](https://user-images.githubusercontent.com/95106559/198140912-c3ad67ae-6fe1-4836-b18a-e6a29fa5be3f.png)

 this didn't work for me, see at "error with serial monitor" on how I fixed it.

 ## Adding the files together
-After I tried to add all codes togheter at once (see error "Playing with combining 3 files") , I did a different approach by doing it step for step.
+I tried to add all codes together at once (see error "Playing with combining 3 files"), but that didn't work.
+So I did a different approach by doing it step for step.

 ### Step 1: Minimize what you actually need in time retrieval file
 First I minimized the data I retrieved in my serial monitor.
 For exemple I didnt need the month or date in my time retrieval.
 So I deleted all the serial prints.
 See picture on how they looked.

 ![afbeelding](https://user-images.githubusercontent.com/95106559/198146347-01b88d10-24dd-4206-a4c5-98b87cf14864.png)

 !!!
-Make sure after you deleted code in your file, to always check if there are no new errors.
+Make sure that after you delete code in your file, to always check if there are no new errors.
 Do this frequently so you know exactly were it went wrong.

 After that I added the code: